What’s the Importance of Dental Hygiene?

 Right use of products

 Statistics show that people nowadays are keeping their teeth for longer.
 But this means higher numbers of root decay.
 This occurs naturally over time, however, it can be mitigated by good, regular cleaning.
-Many dentists recommend two minutes of thorough brushing, with a high concentration fluoride toothpaste.
+Our Oral Health Care Specialist recommend two minutes of thorough brushing, with a high concentration fluoride toothpaste.
 Make sure to cover all tooth surfaces with a medium to a firm manual toothbrush.
 You should also ensure that all teeth, even those that are difficult to reach, are covered.